 Resources from Government, Professional organizations and Advocacy Agencies

-Professional associations - consult organizations website to access guidelines for the preparation of documents such as case notes or court reports see for e.g. Ethics: Australian Association of Social Workers.
+Professional associations - consult the websites of relevant organisations to access guidelines for the preparation of documents such as case notes or court reports see for e.g. from the Australian Association of Social Workers Writing court reports and How to develop a policy submission

 Advocacy organizations and NGOs frequently prepare policy submissions for Government Inquiries and statements for the media on many social issues.
-If you are writing for the media or working on a policy submission the websites of many organisation include many examples of policy submissions.
-Visit the follow website for ideas Brotherhood of Saint Laurence, ACOSS policy and media pages and National Shelter media releases and submissions.
+If you are writing for the media or working on a policy submission, the websites of many organisations include examples of policy submissions.
+Visit the follow website for ideas: Brotherhood of Saint Laurence, ACOSS reports and submissions and ACOSS media pages; National Shelter media releases and submissions.

 Government - many government departments provide useful guidelines for writing funding submissions and grants.